 What evidence do I need to show the judge that there is immediate harm or danger to my child?

-The evidence is going to be an important factor on whether a Judge will grant you an emergency order.
+The evidence will be an important factor in whether a Judge will grant you an emergency order.

 If you have no proof, you will not get an emergency order.
 Proof includes: